+LB Newham's Pupil Services will:
-LB Newham's Pupil Services will communicate by a secure encrypted method with other Admissions Authorities in Newham and outside of the borough, where preferences named are not Newham maintained schools.
-This is to determine the outcome of each application (preference) and offer the highest single offer available to each family who apply.

-Newham Pupil Services will notify all Newham applicants of the outcome and the named school by letter and in an electronic communication where the family have applied using the Pan London eAdmissions portal or letter where a paper application was completed.
+- Securely share, preferences information for schools outside of Newham, using an encrypted process, with the local authority where the preference school is located.
+This is to determine the outcome of each application (preference) and offer the highest single offer available to each Newham family who submits and application for a school place. - Notify all Newham applicants of the outcome of their school application including the name of the preference allocated or alternative allocation made.
+These will be issued via an electronic communication where the family have applied using the Pan London eAdmissions portal or letter where a paper application was completed. - Track applications to ensure all Newham families whether in year 6 in a school located in or out of Newham apply for a secondary school place or confirm they are staying on role at their current school if all through.

-Notification outcomes, for Newham residents are issued by Newham Pupil Services even where the offered school is not located in Newham.